Marijuana-Related Ballot Initiatives and Referenda: July 29th, 2022 Update - NORML

 Arkansas

-The group Responsible Growth Arkansas, led by former Arkansas Democratic House minority leader Eddie Armstrong, has reportedly submitted more than double the signatures needed to qualify for the November ballot.
+The group Responsible Growth Arkansas, led by former Arkansas Democratic House minority leader Eddie Armstrong, submitted more than double the signatures needed to qualify for the November ballot.
+On Friday, July 29, state officials verified that proponents had collected sufficient signatures.
+Now the state Board of Election Commissioners must approve the name and ballot title of the measure — at which time it will be certified for inclusion on the November ballot.

 The proposed constitutional amendment allows adults 21 and older to purchase and possess up to an ounce of cannabis.
 Home cultivation would not be permitted, and the measure does not contain provisions to expunge past records or to provide for opportunities for social equity applicants.

 Maryland